Mean-Variance Efficient Reinforcement Learning with Applications to Dynamic Financial Investment

+Table \ref{tbl:resultsWOTO} shows the performance of each portfolio model without the penalty of the turnover $\Lambda = 0$.
+We report both results with and without the penalty of the turnover in the following.
+The average of real objective (minimizing variance with a penalty on return targeting) for Tamar, MVP and EQUMRL from July 2000 to June 2020 is shown in Table \ref{tbl:appendix_obj}.
 We also divide the performance period into two for robustness checks.
-Table \ref{tbl:appendix_results} shows the first-half results from July 2000 to June 2010 and the second-half results from July 2010 to June 2020.
-In almost all cases, the EQUM portfolio achieves the highest R/R.
+Table \ref{tbl:appendix_results_WOTO} and \ref{tbl:appendix_results} shows the first-half results from July 2000 to June 2010 and the second-half results from July 2010 to June 2020.
+In almost all cases, the EQUMRL achieves the highest R/R.